rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 $:shell:rlmeta-poster-2:python rlmeta.py --compile example.rlmeta:python

-The transformations that the grammar goes through were defined in the main
+The transformations that the grammar goes through are defined in the main
 function:

 $:code:rlmeta-poster-2/src/main.py:Parser:^.